JakobThumm/uncertainty_quantification/implementation_plan.md

       - [x] Test with real H36M examples - Load actual images and poses from the dataset
       - [x] Implement evaluation metrics - MPJPE, PCK metrics as in Marian's Experiment 2
       - [x] Add torch to the environment to get the bounding box estimation and switch to YOLO 11 -> We might want to change this later.
-      - [ ] Mirror Marian's code exactly
+      - [x] Mirror Marian's code exactly
-      - [ ] Debug model output -> Maybe coordinate system alignment?
-      - [ ] Add uncertainty quantification - Use the sketching Lanczos method for OOD detection on pose estimation
+      - [ ] Add uncertainty estimation
       - [ ] Implement 3D triangulation - Convert 2D poses to 3D using camera parameters
  3. Perform sketching lanczos OOD detection for pose estimation
     - Run the OOD detection with sketching lanczos on the 2D pose estimation model.
 ID data would be the human 3.6m dataset.
 For OOD data we can use tiger pose dataset.